TV Pop Diaries

 for the first shows had Blackburn emerge from a just-

 The show was deemed successful enough to extend its scheduled finale from the end of June until the end of the year, however with the new ITV contracts coming into force in July and August Southern would have to negotiate with each one to ensure a network showing.
-In August George Alexander of Grapefruit was asked to record a new theme for the show, so they must have thought it had a future.
-In late August London Weekend and ATV Midlands decided not to continue with the show, but it returned to the ITV network in late October on Fridays.

-The show had guest reviewers give their opinion on the songs just performed, leading to embarrassment and resentment.
+The show had weekly guest reviewers to give their opinion on the songs just performed, leading to embarrassment and resentment.
 It was amazing that any acts turned up at all, given the potential for humiliation.
 Disc referred to the show as "Time For Embarrassment."

 The one surviving edition from October 1968 features The Who.